szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 }
 ```

 Try to assign a string to `$batch_size`?
 PHP stops you.
 Pass a WP_Post instead of WC_Product?
 PHP stops you.
 These type declarations catch bugs before they happen.
+It's lane-assist for your code.

 ### Named Arguments: Self-Documenting Function Calls